IMF says ready to work with Greece on economy

-LOS CABOS, Mexico, June 17 (Reuters) - The International Monetary Fund is ready to work with a new Greek government to get the country back to economic growth, a spokesman for the IMF said on Sunday.
+LOS CABOS, Mexico (Reuters) - The International Monetary Fund is ready to work with a new Greek government to get the country back to economic growth, a spokesman for the IMF said on Sunday.

 “We take note of the election results in Greece and stand ready to engage with the new government on the way forward to help Greece achieve its objective of restoring financial stability, economic growth and jobs,” the spokesman said, speaking in Mexico ahead of a Group of 20 leaders summit.